chtrembl/azure-cloud/petstore/16-build-bicep-iac-template-configure-devops-pipeline-self-service-deployment-azure-infrastructure/README.md

 **This guide is part of the [Azure Pet Store App Dev Reference Guide](../README.md)**

 Just imagine you're a developer for the azurepetstore.com e-commerce website.
 Your code will have a dependency on infrastructure.
 For example, you may need an Azure Kubernetes Cluster, a Service Bus or perhaps a Cosmos DB.
 Sure you can head over to the Azure Portal (as we did in the previous guides) and provision your infrastructure manually and/or use the Azure CLI.
 But there are challenges with this approach.
 How does this scale?
 What about state changes?
 Version Control?
 Automatic Deployments?

 In this section we'll look at IaC (Infrastructure as Code) and see how to build a Bicep Template that can be used to provision Azure Infrastructure, specifically an Azure Cosmos DB.
 We will then build an Azure DevOps Pipeline to deploy this Bicep Template via Self Service / On Demand.
-We will then configure the existing Logic App to push orders into this Cosmos DB.
+We will then configure the existing Logic App, from the previous guide, to push azurepetstore.com orders into this Cosmos DB.

 Think of Bicep as an abstraction layer on top of ARM (Azure Resource Manager), it is a domain-specific language (DSL) that uses declarative syntax to deploy Azure resources.
 In a Bicep file, you define the infrastructure you want to deploy to Azure, and then use that file throughout the development lifecycle to repeatedly deploy your infrastructure.
 Built Bicep templates will generate ARM Json that we will use to deploy to Azure.